mgp/book-notes/functional-javascript.markdown

 * Functional programming is often about defining a chain of functions, one called after the other, each gradually transforming the result from the last to reach a final solution.
 * Instances with accessor methods lock data up into per-piece of information micro-languages.
 The associative data technique, by contrast, structures named values to form higher-level data models, accessed in uniform ways.
 * Functional programmers think deeply about their data, the transformations occurring on it, and the hand-over formats between the layers of their applications.

+#### Chapter 3: Variable Scope and Closures

+* The term "scope" has various meaning among JavaScript programmers, but this book defines it as the variable value resolution scheme, or the lexical bindings.
+* Lexical scope refers to the visibility of a variable and its value analogous to its textual representation, or in accordance with its surrounding source code.
+* Dynamic scoping uses a global table of named values, which any function can modify.
+Its trouble therefore lies in that the value of any given binding cannot be known until the caller of any given function is known.
+* JavaScript makes selective use of dynamic scoping by allowing manipulating of the `this` reference through the use of `apply` or `call`.
+* In JavaScript, all `var` declarations in a function body are implicitly moved to the top of the function, which is called *hoisting*.
+* A closure is a function that captures the external bindings contained in the scope in which it was defined for later use, even after that scope has completed.
+* Free variables are those variables that will be closed over in the creation of a closure.
+They are carried along for later use in inner functions that are returned by their enclosing functions.